The Knife Sentence is an awareness campaign launched by the PCC to deter people from carrying a knife.

 The Knife Sentence campaign will explore the broader impact that carrying a knife can have on people and communities.
 The dangers and consequences of carrying a knife affect not only you but also your friends, family and community.
 It may lead to a custodial sentence and impact you and others physically and emotionally.
 Your choices affect your long-term future and the lives of people around you.

 Operation Deter was initially been launched in Milton Keynes following particular community concern about knife crime after a number of tragic incidents.
-Since then it has also launched in Aylesbury, Slough, Reading and Oxford and will soon be rolled out across the Thames Valley.
+Since then it has been rolled out across the Thames Valley.
 The main objectives are to take a more streamlined approach to charging and remanding offenders aged over 18 to court, ensuring that a robust message is sent to anyone found in possession of a knife, and supporting under 18s to make better decisions.

 Knife Sentence Competition